Scheduled MonumentsWalesCastell Goetre

 What is Castell Goetre?

-Castell Goetre is a prehistoric hillfort situated in Ceredigion, Wales, designated as a Scheduled Ancient Monument under reference CD107.
+Castell Goetre is a prehistoric hillfort located in Ceredigion, Wales, and is designated as a scheduled ancient monument under the reference Cadw SAM CD107.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD107.

 What period does Castell Goetre date from?

 Castell Goetre dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Castell Goetre?